 Logan, Cache Co., Jan.
-6 .-- The regular semi-monthly session of Logan city council convened Jan.
-2. A number of applications for liquor licenses were of city electrical light plant for Decem-ber, 1906, amounting to \$1,967.68, were allowed.
+6.-The regular semi-monthly session of Logan city council convened Jan.
+2. A number of applications for liquor licenses were presented and granted.
+Reports from the following officers of city departments were filed and ac-cepted: Electrical inspector, fire de-partment, justice of the peace, water-master, poundkeeper, city marshal.
+Bills for sundry expenditures account of city electrical light plant for Decem-ber, 1906, amounting to \$1,967.68, were allowed.